 Wherever information architecture is happening or could be happening, someone is trying to decide whether or not the pursuit is worth the investment of resources.
-And that person often needs a lot of convincing.
-You, as an information architect, must be prepared to make a case for what you do.
+And they need a lot of convincing.
+You, as an information architect, must be prepared to make a case for what it is you do.

-You Must Sell
+17.1 You Must Sell

-Perhaps you've never found yourself trying to sell information architecture to a client; that's what the sales folks do, or if you're an in-house information architect, your boss worries about this.
+Perhaps you haven't ever found yourself trying to sell information architecture to a client; that's what the sales folks do, or if you're an in-house information architect, your boss worries about this, not you.
 Your job is to just show up and generate those blueprints and wireframes.
 If this describes your attitude, skip this section.
 (But don't be surprised if you suddenly find yourself unemployed.)